-Ferguson’s “Better business” framework comprises 13 material issues which actively support our growth, improve employee engagement, address our top risks and compliance requirements or are important to our shareholders, customers and suppliers.
+Our sustainability programme concentrates on three key focus areas which actively support our growth, improve associate engagement, address our top risks and compliance requirements or are important to our customers, suppliers and shareholders.

 Who has overall accountability and sets direction?

-The overall programme is agreed by the Board and reviewed annually to ensure its ongoing relevance to business strategy, stakeholder expectations and international sustainability agendas.
-The Group’s General Counsel is responsible to the Board for the overall sustainability programme.
+The overall programme is agreed by the Board and reviewed every six months to ensure its ongoing relevance to business strategy, stakeholder expectations and international sustainability agendas.
+The Chief Marketing Officer and Director of Sustainability are responsible to the Board for the overall sustainability programme.

 Who implements the strategy set by the Board?

 With direction from the Board, the businesses define and execute local action plans according to their own particular level of development and the greatest opportunities for progress in line with strategy.
-The Group Risk, Compliance and Sustainability team oversees implementation.
+The Group Sustainability team oversees implementation.